EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/05_ETF_trading/brokerage_account.md

 Here is an overview of the cost models:

-### Account Maintenance Fees
+### Account maintenance fees

 There are account maintenance fees – this is either a fixed amount charged monthly or annually, or a specific percentage of the account balance, which can become expensive for large accounts.

-Many accounts are even free: either for the first few months or permanently.
+Many accounts are even <u>free</u>: either for the first few months or permanently.
 Others have conditions that you must meet to keep them free, such as maintaining a Comdirect checking account or having an active savings plan.

-### Transaction Costs
+### Transaction Ccsts / Oder fees

 Transaction costs are charged per order.
 These can vary significantly, so you should definitely compare providers to find the best solution for your investment strategy.

 - Some providers charge a certain percentage per order, such as 0.2%.
 For one-time ETF investments with larger amounts, fees can add up quickly! ->  In this case, a provider with **flat fees per order** might be more suitable.
 - Hybrid model: you pay a small amount per order plus a percentage of the fee

+### Trading Venue

+In addition to order fees, some brokers charge a trading venue fee, which depends on **where the trade is executed**.

+- The cheapest options are electronic trading platforms like Gettex, Tradegate, or Quotrix.
+- Traditional stock exchanges, such as those in Frankfurt or Stuttgart, tend to have higher fees.
+- The largest electronic trading venue in Germany is Xetra, handling around 90% of stock trading, but it has relatively high fees.
+Trading on foreign exchanges usually incurs even higher fees.

+### Savings plan fees

+If you regularly invest in an ETF or stock through a savings plan, pay attention to the associated costs.
+Many neo-brokers offer free savings plans.

+###Spread

+The spread is the difference between the buying and selling price of a security.

+- Markets with high trading volumes generally have lower spreads.

+Xetra is the leading exchange for German stocks, and while it has higher order fees, it may be worthwhile for large trades due to its lower spreads.

+Spreads are generally lowest when the main exchange is open. -> So it’s best to trade between **Monday and Friday, 9:00 AM – 5:30 PM.** Trading outside these hours results in higher spreads, increasing your costs.

+### Additional Services

+Some services, such as registering for shareholder meetings or being listed in the shareholder register, often come with extra fees.

 ## How to Find the Right Securities Account